Thomas Moody (colonial officer): West Indies

-Aide-de-camp (1797 - 1821)
+Aide-de-camp (1797–1821)

 '[Moody] being a very intelligent person, and having been employed in various situations, these gave him opportunities of acquiring a thorough knowledge of the local details, etc. of those islands and Colonies [the West Indies], and a great deal of useful information may be collected from him'.

 — Stapleton Cotton, 1st Viscount Combermere about Thomas Moody, in a letter to Sir Robert Wilmot Horton that is dated 15 December 1821.

+The first member of the Moody family to emigrate to Barbados had been Captain John Moody (d.
+1673), who was the son of Sir Henry Moody, 2nd Baronet, and the grandson of Deborah, Lady Moody, and who has a memorial at St. Michael's Cathedral Church in St Michael, Barbados, in the cross-walk that runs from the south to the north porch.

-Moody arrived in Barbados in 1797, to be mathematics master, writing master, and Assistant Headmaster, of the Anglican Codrington College, at which he served until 1805.
-Moody there demonstrated such aptitude for mathematics that Lord Seaforth, who was the British General in Barbados, granted Moody his patronage, and procured for Moody a commission in the Royal Engineers, which Moody entered as a Lieutenant on 1 July 1806.
+Thomas Moody (the fourth) arrived in Barbados in 1797, to be mathematics master, writing master, and Assistant Headmaster, of the Anglican Codrington College, at which he served until 1805.
+Moody there demonstrated such aptitude for mathematics that Lord Seaforth, who was the British General in Barbados obtained for Moody a commission in the Royal Engineers, which Moody entered as a Lieutenant on 1 July 1806.
+The Royal Engineers during the 19th century were a socially exclusive elite land-marine force, whose officers were drawn from the upper middle class and landed gentry of British society, who performed, in addition to military engineering, 'reconnaissance work, led storming parties, demolished obstacles in assaults, carried out rear-guard actions in retreats and other hazardous tasks'.

 Moody's first duty was to administer the Office of Ordinance in Demerara, after which he was promoted to the Government Secretaryships of Demerara and Berbice, as which he served for three years.
 Moody was promoted to Second Captain on 1 May 1811; to Captain on 20 December 1814; and to Brevet Major on 23 May 1816.
 He was put on half-pay by the Army, in 1815, after the cessation of the Napoleonic Wars, after which he worked for one year in Guiana as an attorney for the Bohemian Jew Wolfert Katz, who was its wealthiest planter.